-I had carrot cake for my birthday decided it would make an excellent cookie so off to Google again and I came up with a Martha Stewart recipe .
-Really not much work and almost no skill is needed to pull this off.
+I had carrot cake for my birthday decided it would make an excellent cookie so off to Google again, and I came up with a Martha Stewart recipe.
+Not much work and almost no skills are needed to pull this off.
 Give it a try for an everyday treat or that special occasion.

-Most of the time I must put some though into the rating.
+Most of the time I must put some thought into the rating.
 Not this time.
 If I only had a 6…

 Notes: I wanted some cinnamon instead of a large dose of ginger.
 Other than that, I mostly stayed on task.
 The suggested cream cheese frosting ( which I loved) was about twice as much as needed.
 The recipe as posted reflects the 50% decrease.
-I did make them slightly bigger and do not make them into sandwiches like the recipes called for.
+I did make them slightly bigger and did not make them into sandwiches like the recipes called for.
 I just frosted and ate.